EQAR/deqar-docs/docs/data_submission.md

 The exact latitude and longitude of the institution site or the general latitude and longitude of the city of the institution may also be provided for each institution record.
 *e.g. 48,208,356; 1,636,776*

+### Level

-### Level: The institution QF-EHEA levels may be provided for each institution.
+The institution QF-EHEA levels may be provided for each institution.
 If QF-EHEA levels are provided, then *ALL* levels covered by the institution should be recorded.
 QF-EHEA levels may be provided as either string values or DEQAR IDs.

 - Institution QF-EHEA Level (<code>institution.qf_ehea_level</code>; not required; string)
 One or more institution QF-EHEA levels may be provided as either a DEQAR QF-EHEA level name or a DEQAR QF-EHEA level id for each institution record (see [Framework for Qualifications of the European Higher Education Area](http://ecahe.eu/w/index.php/Framework_for_Qualifications_of_the_European_Higher_Education_Area).
 These are the qualification framework levels at which each institution may award degrees.
 (Note: if QF-EHEA levels are provided, then all levels covered by the institution should be provided at the same time.)